 Many large government programs fail to achieve results despite vision and good intention—a fact documented by research and published studies.
-One of the largest, most far-reaching reasons cited for this failure is a lack of effective management of the people and organizational side of change.
+One of the largest, most far-reaching reasons cited for this failure is not effectively managing the people and organizational side of change.

-The factors for this range across all levels of program involvement: The skills of day-to-day leadership differ from skills needed to drive organizational change; officials are not aware of the change management expertise and work products to ask for that can help ensure success; and many consultants claim to be change management experts but have limited exposure and experience with the spectrum of current change methods and models.
+The reasons range across all levels of program involvement.
+The skills of day-to-day leadership differ from the skills needed to drive organizational change.
+Officials are not aware of change management expertise and work products that can help ensure success.
+And many consultants claim to be change management experts but have limited exposure and experience with the spectrum of current change methods and models.

-At Booz Allen, we have a long history of helping federal government clients succeed in implementing large change initiatives.
-After extensive research and evaluation of current competency standards, educational programs, tools, and methods, we found that there are no established and widely accepted standards for change management.
+At Booz Allen, we have a long history of helping federal government clients successfully implement complex change initiatives.
+After extensively researching and evaluating current competency standards, educational programs, tools, and methods, we found that there are no established and widely accepted standards for change management.

-We turned our attention and thought leadership to developing a new definition and approach to change that offers consistent, established standards and certified experts with depth and breadth of knowledge across the range of change management principles, tools, and techniques.
+We turned our attention and thought leadership to developing a new definition and approach to change that offers consistent and established standards, as well as certified experts with depth and breadth of knowledge across the range of change management principles, tools, and techniques.

 Partnering with the Georgetown University McDonough School of Business, we have created the first-of-its-kind graduate-level certification for Change Management Advanced Practitioners.
-As facilitators of change, Change Management Advanced Practitioners know when and how to apply the full suite of change capabilities to drive successful change:
+The class of change facilitators knows when and how to apply the full suite of capabilities to drive successful change: